Iowa football race bias suit nears settlement with tax money

 The office of State Auditor Rob Sand disclosed the proposed settlement on Monday, and he said he would oppose using taxpayer money to pay a portion of the settlement unless university athletic director Gary Barta is fired.

-The three-member State Appeal Board will vote Monday afternoon on whether to approve the use of $2 million in state money for a settlement.
+The three-member State Appeal Board will vote Monday afternoon on whether to approve the use of $2 million in state money for the $4.175 million settlement.
 Sand is a member of the board along with state treasurer Roby Smith and Department of Management director Kraig Paulsen.

 A message was left for Tulsa-based attorney Damario Solomon-Simmons, who brought the lawsuit on behalf of about a dozen Black former players in 2020.